silver-ag/finity/README.md

-program *perfectly*, you can determine whether two finity programs have the same behaviour, etc. the downside is that for reasonably sized programs this requires a great deal of computing power. this is a proof of concept, but a more sophisticated version might have real-world applications in cases like embedded systems, where speed is important but it's easy to get access to a computer that's much more powerful than the one it'll be running on, or when a program will be run so often by so many people that it's worth burning a lot of compute to make it more efficient.
+program *perfectly*, you can determine whether two finity programs have the same behaviour, etc. the downside is that for reasonably sized programs this requires a great deal of computing power. this is a proof of concept, but a more sophisticated version might have real-world applications in cases like embedded systems, where speed is important but it's easy to get access to a computer that's much more powerful than the one it'll be running on, or when a program will be run so often by so many people that it's worth burning a lot of compute to make it more efficient. a future version will hopefully add the ability to partially optimise, or even partially convert to an automaton while leaving other parts unchanged, for large programs and users without much compute available.

 ### usage